OpenRobotLab/GRUtopia/README.md

 ### WebUI and NPC Demo

-Please refer to the [guide](docs/en/get_started/web-demo.md) to try with WebUI and play with NPCs.
+Please refer to the [guide](docs/en/get_started/webui.md) to try with WebUI and play with NPCs.
 Note that there are some additional requirements, such as installing with the docker and LLM's API keys.

-### Customize Robots

-Please refer to the [guide](docs/en/get_started/30-min-to-get-started.md) to get started with simple inference of a low-level control task on a newly added simple robot.

-### Customize NPC

-Please refer to the [guide](docs/en/tutorials/how-to-use-npc.md) to customize NPC with your algorithm.

 ### Documentation \& Tutorial

-We provide detailed [docs](docs/env) and simple [tutorials](docs/en/tutorials/) for the basic usage of different modules supported in GRUtopia.
+We provide detailed [docs](docs/en) and simple [tutorials](docs/en/tutorials/) for the basic usage of different modules supported in GRUtopia.
 Welcome to try and post your suggestions!

 ## 📦 Model and Benchmark